-Minister Hackett welcomes our video on how Natural Capital Approach be applied on Farmland
+Minister Hackett welcomes our video on how the natural capital approach can be applied on farmland

 This lively animated video, produced by Natural Capital Ireland in partnership with the Department of Agriculture, Food and the Marine, shows how the standardised method to assess nature’s stocks and flows can help us all to consider the hidden economic and environmental value in a farm.

 This can include soil health, biodiversity, carbon storage, water quality and flood mitigation, as well as cultural and heritage value, mental health and wellbeing.

 Referring to the approach, Minister Hackett said: “I look forward to a time when we all speak easily about Natural Capital.
 The services nature provides are so widespread and so important that we should be recognising them almost without thinking.
 And we must start accounting for them too.
 There is quite a distance to go, of course, before we get to that stage, which is why videos like this one, which help us get comfortable with the concept, are so valuable.”

 The farming families of Ireland can be powerful allies for nature conservation.
 Responsible for so much of Ireland’s land management, farmers are on the frontline when it comes to tackling the biodiversity crisis, especially armed with the right knowledge and support.